Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have proposed LTSLA, a new technique for LA in cellular systems.
-LTSLA estimates an SINR probability distribution to estimate the channel state based on the HARQ feedback as well as the available CQI reports.
-The SINR PDF concentrates quickly around the true effective channel SINR by optimally exploiting an OLM at the transmitter.
-Further, LTSLA can be made to adapt to a fading channel by relaxing the SINR PDF proportionally to the channel Doppler.
-Compared to state-of-the-art OLLA and RLLA techniques, LTSLA (i) does not require any configuration tuning, (ii) converges faster to the optimal SINR estimate, and (iii) demonstrates a stable steady-state performance.
-Through numerical evaluations, we demonstrate that LTSLA significantly outperforms OLLA and UTS in terms of the average throughput for several wireless channel scenarios.
+We have proposed LTS, a new approach for link adaptation in cellular systems.
+LTS models an SINR probability distribution to estimate the latent channel SINR based on the ACK/NACK feedback.
+By optimally exploiting an OLM at the transmitter, the SINR distribution concentrates quickly around the true effective channel state.
+Further, LTS can be made to adapt to a fading channel by relaxing the SINR PDF proportionally to the channel Doppler.
+Compared to state-of-the-art OLLA and RLLA techniques, LTS (i) does not require any configuration tuning, (ii) converges faster to the optimal SINR estimate, and (iii) demonstrates a stable steady-state performance.
+Through numerical evaluations, we demonstrate that LTS significantly outperforms the existing link adaptation algorithms in terms of the average link throughput.

-Further work on LTSLA would involve the selection of an appropriate SINR PDF update function for diverse channel fading profiles.
-For example, with a dominant line-of-sight component, the assumption of Gaussian innovation for channel fading is not accurate.
-In that case, some other suitable function could be applied for the posterior SINR PDF update.
-Further, the .
-Finally, the numerical evaluation for LTSLA could be carried out in the presence of several other impairments observed in practice, such as signaling delays, OLM biases, channel estimation errors, interference, etc.
+\review{Further work on LTS can involve the selection of an appropriate SINR PDF update function for diverse channel fading profiles.
+For example, with a dominant line-of-sight component, the assumption of Gaussian innovation for channel fading might not be the optimal choice.
+In that case, another suitable function could be applied for the posterior SINR PDF update.
+Similarly, mork work is required to address abrupt channel variations owing to large-scale obstructions and interference signals.
+Finally, the numerical evaluation for LTS could be carried out in the presence of several other impairments observed in practice, such as signaling delays, OLM biases, channel estimation errors, interference, and others.}

-LTSLA is a novel extension to the Thompson sampling heuristic.
-LTSLA identifies a latent subspace to model the MCS selection problem, which allows it to learn the optimal MCS in fewer rounds.
-Further, LTSLA exploits the OLM to refine the model through Bayesian updates.
-The fundamental approach adopted by LTSLA can be applied to other domains, and to other problems in wireless communications.
-For example, with beam-based transmission commonly used in fifth generation (5G) cellulsr systems, the beam space can described by a compact angular subspace.
+The latent modeling approach adopted by LTS can be applied to other domains, and to other problems in wireless communications.
+For example, with beam-based transmission commonly used in fifth generation (5G) cellular systems, the beam space may described by a compact angular subspace.
 Then, the relative performance of a beam may be learnt efficiently through a similar Bayesian scheme.
 Similar approaches could also be proposed in the context of frequency sub-band selection, rank adaptation, and spatial multiplexing for multi-user MIMO.

 \ifCLASSOPTIONcaptionsoff

 \fi